 The Friends of Bankhead meet in the school on the first Tuesday of each month to plan and organise forthcoming events.
-Due to COVID 19 restrictions we are currently meeting online.

 All parents who help out in the school are required to have a PVG.
-If you would like to become involved, please contact the school office
+If you would like to become involved, please contact the school office.